Philadelphia Product Liability Attorney

 There are countless products on the market for business, residential, commercial, and personal use.
 The manufacturers of these products have a duty to their consumers to produce items that perform as intended and pose no undue risks to users.
 Failing this, manufacturers of defective or unsafe products can be held accountable for injuries or damages that result from normal use of their products.
 Lawsuits of this nature fall under the purview of product liability law.

-Navigating a Product Liability Claim
+Navigating a Product Liability Claim in Philadelphia

 Due to the nature of modern business, it is highly likely that any given product available for purchase has passed through several entities between the initial production and release to the consumer for purchase.
 Typically, a given product will travel from the manufacturer of component parts to an assembly site, the assemblies may travel again for final construction, and then another party will finalize the product for use.

 Another party may be responsible for packaging, and yet another entity will handle distribution to wholesalers.
-Those wholesalers will in turn supply the products to retailers for sale to consumers.
+Those wholesalers will, in turn, supply the products to retailers for sale to consumers.
 As you can see, the potential is high for product liability claims to turn into complex affairs involving multiple entities.

 To determine the parties responsible for damages, the injury-causing defect must be accurately assessed in order to appropriately assign fault for damages.
 Typically, a defective product will be defective in one of three ways:

 - Defective design – Some flaw exists at the design level, meaning every product featuring that design is defective and has the potential to cause similar injuries.